futuregrid/manual/doc/source/xtwisterfuturegridhpc.rst

 Get HPC compute nodes
 ---------------------

-Firstly, you will need to login to IU-india with using the command:
+First, you will need to login to IU-india using the command:

 ::